About.

 1. I founded this site on on 29 July 2002.
 I called it Paper Tiger (because I was a teenager, y’see), although the domain was always under my name.

-2. For a year, I cranked out a piece of fiction every day.
+2. I cranked out a piece of fiction every day for a year.
 It was pretty intense.

 3. I lost almost the entire archive of that period when I switched blog software.
 At the time I didn’t really care, but now I feel kind of bad about not having them.